 Advantages of a small niche

-If you want to start a blog that makes money, it’s crucial that you think about the niche you’re going to write about.
+If you want to start a blog that makes money, you must think about the niche you will write about.

 The smaller your niche, the easier it is to make money online.
 Let me illustrate.